MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 ### Re-trim After Changes

-A trimmed file reflects both the contents of winapp2.ini and the installed software at the time it was run.
-After updating winapp2.ini or installing/uninstalling software, re-trim to keep the file accurate.
-Newly installed software will not be covered by a stale trimmed file.
+A trimmed file only describes the winapp2.ini it came from and the software that was installed when it ran.
+Update winapp2.ini or install a new application and it is out of date, and an out of date trimmed file has no entries covering whatever you just installed.
+Re-trim after either kind of change.

 ### Download and Trim

-Use the **Toggle downloading** option or the `-d` flag to download the latest winapp2.ini and trim it in a single operation.
+You can skip keeping a local copy of the database entirely. **Toggle downloading** in the menu, or `-d` on the command line, fetches the current winapp2.ini and trims it in one operation.

 ### Trimmed Files and CCleaner Performance

-CCleaner evaluates every entry in winapp2.ini when it starts.
-Trimming the file dramatically improves CCleaner's startup time.
-CC7Patcher also supports trimming before patching.
+CCleaner evaluates every entry in winapp2.ini when it starts, so a big file means a slow launch.
+If you are on CCleaner 7, CC7Patcher can trim the file for you before patching it in.

 ---